Telehealth for ADHD - How to Serve More Patients

 With QbTest Telehealth, powered by QbCheck, you have the comfort of knowing an FDA-cleared medical device can measure your patient’s core ADHD symptoms; allowing you to focus on your clinical interview.
 By capturing objective data on core ADHD symptoms, clinicians feel more confident in their diagnostic decision-making.

-The truth is that many clinicians adopting Telehealth for their ADHD services aren’t technologists – they have discovered a truth that technology is helping them do what no human can do - accurately quantify core ADHD symptoms and compare that with an age and gender-matched normative group.
+Not all clinicians adopting Telehealth for their ADHD services are technology experts, but those who have used QbTest Telehealth, powered by QbCheck have discovered that technology is helping them do what no human can do - accurately quantify core ADHD symptoms and compare that with an age and gender-matched normative group.

 With QbTest Telehealth, powered by QbCheck, clinicians collect objective data on patients’ core ADHD symptoms from their own homes, at a time that suits them.